-Boulder Police investigating death of 2-month-old baby; mother in custody
+Boulder police investigating death of 2-month-old baby; mother in custody

 “Our hearts are with the child’s family during this terrible and difficult time,” Boulder Police Chief Maris Herold said.
 “This is a tragic situation, and we are thinking about the child’s loved ones as they grieve all that has happened.”

-Boulder police are actively working to piece together the sequence of events and further details in this case, the agency added.
+Boulder police are actively working to piece together the events and details in this case, the police added.

-This is an active investigation and no additional information is expected to be released at this time, the agency said.
+This is an active investigation and no additional information is expected to be released at this time, police said.

-The coroner’s office will determine the cause and manner of death.
-Based on the information and evidence, the baby’s mother is currently in jail and facing charges of first-degree murder (2 counts) and child abuse resulting in death (1 count).
+The coroner’s office will determine the official cause and manner of death.
+Based on the information and evidence, the baby’s mother is currently in jail on suspicion of first-degree murder and child abuse resulting in death.